boyney123/performance-budgets/README.md

 <div align="center">

-<h2>lighthouse-budgets: A tool to quickly check performance metrics against budgets.</h2>
+<h2>lighthouse-budgets: Check performance metrics against budgets.</h2>

 <p>
 A simple Docker container that takes your budgets and a given url then checks to see if your website is below the your budgets.
 Easy to use and great for CI.